 Although it is difficult to detect a DDoS attack, it is not impossible to protect your website or devices from it.
 Follow these steps to ensure DDoS attack prevention

 - Protect your IoT devices: Most of the IoT devices and smart gadgets come with default passwords and usernames.
 As soon as you buy such a product, the first thing you need to do is to build a strong password so that it becomes difficult to access your device

 - Use a secure router: Search the internet or contact your Wifi router’s manufacturer to ensure that it is secured from cybercriminals.
 It is the main pathway to your network, and you need to make sure no one can breach it.

 - Use reliable security solutions: You can install popular and robust security solutions like Kaspersky or McAfee on your devices to give them extra protection.
 This will save your devices from receiving malware and getting hacked.

 As you can see, cyber thugs are increasingly making use of DDoS attacks to overload networks that can have a serious impact.
 The above guide features all the necessary information and tells A how does a DDoS attack work.

-It is vital to be informed about these attacks and ensure proper security measures in place to protect your website or devices from a lethal DDoS attack.
+It is vital to be informed about these attacks and ensure proper security measures are in place to protect your website or devices from a lethal DDoS attack.